How Stay Interviews Help Retain Good Employees [+Stay Interview Questions]

 Stay interviews allow you to evaluate how your high performing employees feel about your company and enable you to find ways to retain them.
 Stay interviews are also valuable in identifying ways employees’ skills are being under-utilized and help their managers create opportunities for them to shine.

 Use all you learn from stay interviews to create positive change within your company.
-Acting on what is learned from stay interviews now will ensure that you’re creating a positive culture and environment for everyone to do their best work.
+Acting on what is learned from stay interviews now will ensure that you’re improving company culture and creating an environment for everyone to do their best work.

 blog comments powered by Disqus